flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

     - The throttle in the cockpit should move to TOGA when you set your controller to full thrust.
     - The throttle in the cockpit should move to IDLE or FULL REVERSE when you set your controller to the lowest possible setting.

 If the tests are successful please move to the next chapter.
-Otherwise go through this chapter again to fix any issues.
+Otherwise, go through this chapter again to fix any issues.

 !!! danger "PLEASE DO NOT SKIP THE SECTION ABOVE"